Redmi Note 9 Pro to go on sale today

 -

-Xiaomi's budget-range smartphone, the Redmi Note 9 Pro, will go on sale in India today at 12 pm via Amazon and Mi.com.
+Xiaomi's budget-friendly smartphone, the Redmi Note 9 Pro, is all set to go on sale in India today at 12 pm via Amazon and Mi.com.

-The handset packs a Snapdragon 720G chipset, a 48MP quad rear camera setup, and a solid 5,020mAh battery.
+To recall, the handset was launched in March alongside the Redmi Note 9 Pro Max.

-To recall, it was launched in March along with the Redmi Note 9 Pro Max, but was available only via flash sales till now.
+As for highlights, it offers an in-trend punch-hole design, Snapdragon 720G chipset, 48MP quad rear camera setup, and a solid 5,020mAh battery.

 -